usnistgov/fipy/documentation/GIT.rst

     and should pass all of the tests (or should be documented that it does not).

-``develop``
-    designates the latest state of code destined for the next release.
-This code should be stable and pass all tests, but may be awaiting new features or bug fixes before merging to ``master`` and formal release.

 Past releases of FiPy are tagged as

 ``x.y.z``